TheLinuxGuy-ssh/MacOS-Simulator/README.md

 - All dock interactions leaving the applauncher
 - Topbar Simulation (no interaction) with status changing with the current app focused
 - All window interaction

-## How to run and Develop:
+- Topbar Clock

+## Development:

+- make sure you have nodejs(npm) installed on your machine
 - First install all nodejs dependencies with `npm install`
-- proceed to launch the local server with `npm run dev`
+- Proceed to launch the local server with `npm run dev`
+- The Development server will now run at port `5173`
-- Voila you are up!!
+- Voila you are up!